kserve/kserve/docs/samples/custom/kfserving-sdk/README.md

-# Predict on a InferenceService using a Custom Image
+# Predict on a InferenceService using the KFServing sdk

 ## Setup